TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 The JDBC Stream Reader options are:

-- **jdbcStream**: The format in which the source data is received from the SQL server.
+- **jdbcStream**: The format in which the source data is received from the JDBC source.

 - **spec**: A CDC spec class name which is used to query offsets from different data sources.
-We have a default specification for SQLServer.
+We have a default specification for CDC enabled JDBC source.
 You can extend the `org.apache.spark.sql.streaming.jdbc.SourceSpec` trait to provide any other implementation.

         trait SourceSpec {